mkessel007/genesis-toolbar-extras/readme.txt

 9. Genesis Toolbar Extras in action - language and translation specific links at the bottom - example here: German locales - only displaying for non-English locales! (both sections could be removed via constant!)

 == Changelog ==

+= 1.4 (2012-08-22) =
+* *Maintenance release*
+* *Extended Child Theme support:*
+ * NEW: Added support for new Community/Marketplace child theme "Craftiness" by Lauren Gaige of Restored 316 Designs.
+ * NEW: Added support for "Linky Loo" by Len Kutchma of WPCanada.ca.
+ * NEW: Added support for "Dizain 01" by themedizain at ThemeForest.
+ * UPDATE: Fixed and improved support for "Optimal" child theme by appfinite.
+ * BUGFIX: Fixed "Portfolio" and "Slides" support for child themes of Themedy brand.
+ * UPDATE: Fixed support for "custom.css" file for child themes of Themedy brand (now corresponding with Themedy settings).
+ * BUGFIX: Fixed support for "README.txt" files for child themes of Themedy brand.
+ * UPDATE: Added support for "changelog.txt" files also for Marketplace/Community themes (via StudioPress).
+* *Extended plugin support:"
+ * NEW: Added support for "Widget Settings Importer/Exporter" (free, by Kevin Langley & smccafferty) - in general a great tool for backing up and importing current widget settings.
+ * NEW: Added support for "(SPYR) Network Bar" (free, by Spyr Media) - in general a great additional tool for every (networking) site.
+ * NEW: Added support for great "RoyalSlider" responsive slider plugin (premium, by Semenov) -- note: only for 'Manage Content' section.
+ * NEW: Added support for great "TouchCarousel" responsive content carousel plugin (premium, by Semenov) -- note: only for 'Manage Content' section.
+* *Other stuff:*
+ * CODE: Minor code/documentation updates & improvements.
+ * UPDATE: Added new filters introduced in v1.3 to documentation in FAQ here and also to the [GitHub Gist snippets for this plugin](https://gist.github.com/2198788).
+ * UPDATE: Updated German translations and also the .pot file for all translators!

 = 1.3 (2012-08-14) =
 * *New features:*